alexguerra-dev/rabbit-hole/README.md

 - Explore advanced Clojure concepts.
 - Contribute to an open-source Clojure project.
 - Write a blog post about my Clojure journey.

+## Local Setup
+I am using Calva and VScode.

+## Goals
+Try and use Github Copiolet as much as I can.